NovembreLab/eems-around-the-world/README.md

 > `"popId","name","abbrev","color","colorAlt","order","latitude","longitude","accuracy"`

-TODO: delete the following and replace with either .indiv_meta or .pop_meta:
-- *filename.pop_display*
-> `"popId","name","abbrev","color","colorAlt","order"`
-- *filename.pop_geo*
-> `"popId","latitude","longitude","accuracy"`
--  *filename.indiv_label*:
->`"sampleId","popId"`
-- *filename.indiv_prov*
-> `"sampleId","wasDerivedFrom","used","originalId","permissions"`

-<font color="red">What is used, originalId, permissions, colorAlt, order?
-How is accuracy defined? </font>

 ### Maps

-This workflow uses maps from .. to subset data using words like 'Asia' or 'India'.
-This implementation is dendent on maps in GIS format, so it is, in theory possible to use a different map.
-However, this will require quite a bit of hacking.

-The maps from NaturalEarth are included in this workflow directory under 'subet/maps'
+This pipeline uses maps from [Natural Earth](http://www.naturalearthdata.com/) to allow you to subset data sets into regional subsets by using words like 'Asia' or 'India'.
+This implementation is configured to these maps specifically, which is why they are included as files in this package.
+You can find them under `subsetter/maps`.

-<font color="red">Default settings are included in package, but what format are they in?</font>
+It is, however, possible to load your own maps into the workflow, if you require a more detailed resolution.
+Maps must then be in the [shapefile](https://en.wikipedia.org/wiki/Shapefile) format.